-California Newspapers Partnership, San Jose Mercury News et al. v.
-California State Senate , (Sacramento County Superior Court, 2015).
-Obtained order under the Legislative Opens Records Act compelling Senate to release calendars of two indicted senators – Sen. Leland Yee and Sen. Ron Calderon.
+California Newspaper Partnership, San Jose Mercury News et al. v.
+California State Senate, (Sacramento County Superior Court, 2015).
+Obtained order under the Legislative Opens Records Act compelling Senate to release calendars of three indicted senators – Sen. Leland Yee, Sen. Ron Calderon and Sen. Roderick Wright.
 Fee recovery of $150,000.00.

 The Best Lawyers in America®

 San Francisco First Amendment